carlosug/COVID-19-Analytics/README.md

-# Coronavirus disease data analysis Worlwide
+# Coronavirus disease (COVID-19) data analysis Worldwide
 Ongoing data science pipeline to process, analyse and visualise COVID-19 pandemia data.
 The intented goal is to illustrate with data cleaning, processing and visualisation pipelines, the most update packages and libraries for doing Data Science with R